When Hate Comes Your Way: Lesson Learned by the Greenspon Center

 Support targeted students

 If the incident is at a school, create an open and direct line of communication between the administration and impacted students.
-On the Queens’ campus, our initial response included immediate emails of support to the students from the Dean of Students and the President of the University.
+On our Charlotte campus, the initial response included immediate emails of support to the students from the Dean of Students and the President of the University.
 The Campus Rabbi and Coordinator of Jewish Life were available with calls, emails, and a gathering around a fire pit for conversation.
-The President of Queens invited all of our Hillel students to meet with him on a Sunday morning.
+The President of the school invited all of Hillel students to meet with him on a Sunday morning.
 Our students felt fully supported.

 Work with the media